Evgeni Malkin: Back-to-back Stanley Cup championships, continued success (2015–2024)

 Malkin had an injury-depleted 2015–16 campaign.
-On 4 February 2016, Malkin sustained an undisclosed lower-body injury in a 6–5 win against the Ottawa Senators resulting in him missing the next 10 games.
+On 4 February 2016, Malkin sustained an undisclosed lower-body injury in a 6–5 win against the Ottawa Senators, resulting in him missing the next 10 games.
 On 11 March, in a 3–2 win over the Columbus Blue Jackets, Malkin suffered what was believed to be an undisclosed upper-body injury after colliding with Columbus’ defenceman Dalton Prout.
 This injury resulted in Malkin missing the remainder of the season and the first game in the first round of the 2016 playoffs against the New York Rangers.
 He finished the season playing in 57 games with 27 goals and 31 assists for 58 points.
-After playing against the Rangers in the opening round for a second consecutive year and third consecutive year altogether and this time defeating them in five games, the Penguins would defeat the Presidents' Trophy-winning Washington Capitals in six games in the second round and the Tampa Bay Lightning in the third round in seven games before defeating the San Jose Sharks in six games in the 2016 Stanley Cup Finals, as the Penguins clinched the Stanley Cup for the first time since 2009.
+After playing against the Rangers in the opening round for a second consecutive year and third consecutive year altogether and this time defeating them in five games, the Penguins would defeat the Presidents' Trophy-winning Washington Capitals in six games in the second round and the Tampa Bay Lightning in the third round in seven games before defeating the San Jose Sharks in six games in the 2016 Stanley Cup Final, as the Penguins clinched the Stanley Cup for the first time since 2009.
 He ended the run with six goals and 12 assists for 18 points in 23 games.

-Malkin with the Stanley Cup following Game 6 of the 2017 Stanley Cup Finals in Nashville.
-It was the second-consecutive championship and third overall of Malkin's career.
+Malkin with the Stanley Cup following game six of the 2017 Stanley Cup Final in Nashville.
+It was the second consecutive championship and third overall of Malkin's career.

 On 29 October 2016, Malkin recorded his 300th career NHL goal in a 5–4 win over the Philadelphia Flyers.
 On 17 February 2017, Malkin recorded his 500th career assist on a goal by Ian Cole in a 2–1 overtime loss to the Columbus Blue Jackets.
 He ended the 2016–17 season with 33 goals and 39 assists for 72 points in 62 games.
 He became the 29th player in the history of the NHL to record 150 points in the playoffs after recording three assists in a 7–0 win in game five of the Eastern Conference Finals against the Ottawa Senators on goals by Sidney Crosby, Phil Kessel and Trevor Daley, respectively.
 He ended the 2017 playoffs by leading the team and league with 28 points (10 goals, 18 assists) in all 25 playoff games as the Penguins would repeat as Stanley Cup champions.